PKU-Alignment/align-anything/README.md

 <img src="assets/arena_demo.gif" alt="arena_demo" style="width:600px;">

-## Why do we open source align-anything?

-Ensuring that the behavior of AI system aligns with human intentions and values is crucial, and alignment techniques provide an effective solution.
-For large language models (LLMs), methods such as reinforcement learning with human feedback (RLHF) and direct preference optimization (DPO) have significantly improved performance and safety.
-As models evolve to handle any-modality inputs and outputs, effectively aligning them remains a current research challenge.
-Align-Anything framework integrates alignment tuning across modalities using well-designed interfaces and advanced abstractions, offering a comprehensive testbed for research.

 ## Report Issues

-If you have any questions in the process of using Align-Anything, don't hesitate to ask your questions on [the GitHub issue page](https://github.com/PKU-Alignment/align-anything/issues/new/choose), we will reply to you in 2-3 working days.
+If you have any questions in the process of using align-anything, don't hesitate to ask your questions on [the GitHub issue page](https://github.com/PKU-Alignment/align-anything/issues/new/choose), we will reply to you in 2-3 working days.

 # Citation